UnscriptedVN/candella/docs/index.md

-# Candella

-Candella is a fork of the [AliceOS framework][aliceos], a Ren'Py framework that provides an operating environment to visual novels.
-This operating environment includes utilities, classes, and other code that lets developers and players write and use apps designed for the system.

 !!! warning "Prerelease Notice"
     Candella is in a pre-release state and my change over time.
 This documentation tries to reflect the most current pre-release version of Candella.